Security visualisation: Choropleth

 Choropleth is a visualization that depicts the intensity of a quantity through color shading.
 It can be useful in finding areas of interest through the variations in color and therefore a human readers attention will be drawn to the area that requires security attention.
 A Choropleth map is a geographical map in which the states or counties are shaded to depict region of interest.

 Hive plot

 Computer networks are often very troublesome to visualize because they end up looking complicated and difficult to understand.
 A force Diagram that is used to depict a computer network often ends up looking like a ball of hair when the number of nodes is large.
 Hence, making force diagrams unsuitable for unorganised big data.
 A hive plot is considered an improvement to force-directed graph drawing especially suited for big data.
-Nodes are arranged along three or more axes and edges between nodes are drawn as Bezier curves.
+Nodes are arranged along three or more axes and edges between nodes are drawn as Bézier curves.